-Let’s be real—the last thing you want to do after a long day at work is drag yourself to yet another networking event to interact with people you don’t know.
-While an AlphaBabe may be busy, and perhaps a little nervous, she’s never afraid to put herself out there and network.
-She understands that success takes great effort.
+Let’s be real – the last thing you want to do after a long day at work is drag yourself to yet another networking event to interact with people you don’t know.
+While an AlphaBabe may be busy and perhaps a little nervous, she’s never afraid to put herself out there and network.
+She understands that great success takes great effort.

-You’ll quickly find that your network is your networth.
-Several jobs and internships I’ve landed came from someone I have in my network.
+You’ll quickly find that your network is your net worth.
+Several of the jobs and internships I’ve landed have come from someone I have in my network.
 This isn’t a coincidence!
 People love doing business with people they know and trust.
 How can people get to know you and trust you if you don’t put yourself out there?

 Here’s a quick guide for networking success:

 I know what you’re thinking: networking is so not your thing.
 Small talk is awkward and you’re nervous about attending events alone.
 You’d much rather lay on the couch sipping wine and watching Game of Thrones.
 I get it.
 Networking may not feel intuitive at first, but getting to know people is crucial to your professional and personal success.
 Remember, a successful AlphaBabe is one who is willing to step outside her comfort zone and plug into new experiences.

 I see that in you.

 For the AlphaBabes who are on the introverted side, give yourself a start and stop time.
 Every time I attend an event, I tell myself “two hours.”
 For me, this means I can’t leave until I spend at least two hours at the designated event.
 Setting an internal time clock will keep you from checking your watch during the event.
 It also gives you an excuse to leave when your designated time period is up.

 Of course if you’re enjoying yourself, stay longer!
 But if you’re not, try to at least be there for your designated time period.
 The point is to teach yourself how to cope in these kinds of settings.
 In addition, you know internally what time frame you’ll have to be ‘on’ during.